starychfojtu/CodeInsight/docs.md

 ## Error handling

 One thing worth mentioning is for example error handling.
 Usage of exception is discourage.
-Instead, define enum or coproduct for your error:
+Instead, it is better to define enum or coproduct for the error:

 ```csharp
 public enum ConfigurationError